SneakyBobito/face-doc/references/overview.rst

 * Face doesn't doesn't try to persist all your data under a complex layer of functionnalities
 * Face doesn't load more datas that you asked him to do
 * Face doesn't try to hide you what he does
-* Face doesn't need you to put public properies, you may (and i personnaly recommand it) use protected or private properties
+* Face doesn't need you to put public properies, you may use protected or private properties

 Why Face ?